 Note: Participation in SHARP does not eliminate the responsibilities of owners or rights of workers under the Occupational Safety and Health Act.
 Under OSHA, the following types of incidents can trigger an OSHA enforcement inspection at SHARP sites: formal complaints, fatality, imminent danger situations and any other significant events as directed by the Assistant Secretary of OSHA.

 As part of the SHARP audit, OSHA consultants use the Safety and Health Program Assessment (SHPA) Worksheet to assess the quality of an SMS.
 (From here on, we'll refer to it as the "Worksheet.")
-It is a tool that helps the evaluator objectively review and evaluate the 58 SHARP attributes within the following seven categories:
+It is a tool that helps the evaluator objectively review and evaluate 58 attributes and cues within the following seven categories:

 Attributes.
 Each attribute is considered critical to the effectiveness of one or more programs in the SMS.
 Each attribute is worded as a positive statement and is rated as "in place" if true and "not in place" if the statement cannot be justified as being true.
 To arrive at a conclusion about the quality of each attribute, the evaluator analyzes a number of metrics or "cues."